youxizhang1/slitnet/README.md

 # SlitNet
-SlitNet is a spectrometer slit empowered by a deep learning model.
+SlitNet is a spectrometer slit empowered by a deep learning model that can enhance spectral resolution and signal-to-noise ratio from low-resolution inputs.
 Using synthetic data resembling Raman spectra, we trained a neural network to reconstruct synthetic Raman spectra with enhanced resolution and signal-to-noise ratio from low-resolution inputs.
 Subsequently, we performed transfer learning from synthetic data to experimental Raman data of materials.
 Through fine-tuning the model with experimental data, we successfully recovered high resolution Raman spectra and discriminated between two materials that were previously indistinguishable using a wide slit.
 ## Installation
 Please refer to https://github.com/conor-horgan/spectrai
 ## Usage